inasafe/inasafe-doc/docs/source/user-docs/dock.rst

 Using the |project_name| Plugin
 ===============================

-This document describes the useage of the |project_name| 'dock panel' - which is the main interface for running risk scenarios within the Quantum GIS environment.
+This document describes the usage of the |project_name| 'dock panel' - which is the main interface for running risk scenarios within the Quantum GIS environment.

-.. note:: In order to use the
-   |project_name| tool effectively, you should probably also read the
-   :doc:`keywords` and :doc:`impact_functions` documentation before you get started.
+.. note:: In order to use the |project_name| tool effectively, you should probably also read the :doc:`keywords` and :doc:`impact_functions` documentation before you get started.

 The |project_name| Dock panel is the main way to interact with the tools that are provided in |project_name|.
 After you have installed the |project_name|